macintux/riak-application-guide/modeling.md

     Remember your parents' advice over dinner?
 They were right.

-    When creating objects *that will be updated later*, constrain their scope and keep the number of contained elements to a small number, ideally just 1.
-We'll talk more about why when we discuss conflict resolution.
+    When creating objects *that will be updated later*, constrain their scope and keep the number of contained elements low to reduce the odds of multiple clients attempting to update the data concurrently.

 (@indexes) Create your own indexes.